henrifnk/FACT/README.md

 The `sIDEA` plot shows:

-- **x-Axis**: The domain in the feature space of `Assault` were realizations of observations can be found (visualised by the `geom_rug`).
+- **x-Axis**: The domain in the feature space of `Assault` were realizations of observations can be found (visualized by the `geom_rug`).
 - **y-Axis**: The associated soft labels score of cluster k, `f(k)`.
-- **solid line**: The estimated marginal, global effect of a cluster k throughout feature space.
+- **solid line**: The estimated marginal, global effect of a cluster k over the feature space.
-- **transparent area**: 50% of the mass of individual effects.
-This area plots the variance in effects throughout feature space.
+- **transparent area**: 50% of the mass of the individual effects.
+This area represents the variance of the effects across feature space.

 ``` r
 idea_assault = IDEA$new(predictor, "Assault", grid.size = 50)